mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/tutorials/dcos-101/loadbalancing/index.md

 * **Named VIPs**
     * SSH to the leading master node: `dcos node ssh --master-proxy --leader`
     * Use curl to get the raw HTML output from the app:

-      `curl dcos-101app2.marathon.l4lb.thisdcos.directory:10000`
+    ```bash
+      curl dcos-101app2.marathon.l4lb.thisdcos.directory:10000
+    ```

     When you do this repeatedly you should see the request being served by different instances.
 * Scale app2 back to one instance:
+    ```bash

-  `dcos marathon app update /dcos-101/app2 instances=1`
+    dcos marathon app update /dcos-101/app2 instances=1
+    ```

 # Outcome
 You used Marathon-LB and VIPs to load balance requests for two different instances of your app.